yoshinogoto/DH150-YoshinoGoto/Assignment07.md

 ## 🏃‍♀️ Cognitive Walkthrough
 * The main feedback received from my peers were about some inconsistencies in the app, such as the search bar being at the top and another search button being at the bottom.
 They suggested I could delete, or possibly change it to a browse button that leads to personalized recommendations and popular books.
-* Some people also mentioned that the 'people' button in the search results is unclear and suggested I could change it to 'users,' to clarify.
+* Some people also mentioned that the font seemed small, especially on the home screen.

 ## ✔️ Usability Tests
 * I conducted four usability tests among my classmates.
 This is the link to my [Questionnaire](https://docs.google.com/forms/d/1gFEl9FnyQJAbu2WAQkpiq2jUFWfagpK3CQgNGD3jSMU/prefill).